Which city is cheaper, Virginia Beach or Myrtle Beach?

 Virginia Beach gets a good bit of rain this time of year.
 It rains a lot this time of the year in Myrtle Beach.
 Myrtle Beach usually gets more rain in July than Virginia Beach.
 Myrtle Beach gets 8.1 inches (207 mm) of rain, while Virginia Beach receives 5.7 inches (145 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both Myrtle Beach and Virginia Beach.
-Many travelers come to Myrtle Beach for the shopping scene.
+Many travelers come to Myrtle Beach for the city's sights and attractions and the shopping scene.
 Furthermore, many visitors come to Virginia Beach in the autumn for the natural beauty of the area.

 Myrtle Beach is a little warmer than Virginia Beach in the autumn.
-The temperature in Myrtle Beach is usually 65°F (18°C) in October, and Virginia Beach stays around 62°F (16°C).
+The daily temperature in Myrtle Beach averages around 65°F (18°C) in October, and Virginia Beach fluctuates around 62°F (16°C).

 People are often attracted to the plentiful sunshine in Virginia Beach this time of the year.
 In Myrtle Beach, it's very sunny this time of the year.
 Myrtle Beach usually receives around the same amount of sunshine as Virginia Beach during autumn.
 Myrtle Beach gets 227 hours of sunny skies, while Virginia Beach receives 211 hours of full sun in the autumn.